ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 }
 ```

-We can also define the projection homomorphisms <math>A \times B \to A</math> and <math>A \times B \to B</math> and formulate the universal property with these, but as already indicated many times before it is unfortunately not possible to verify anything like this in full generality with our code alone.
+We can also define the projection homomorphisms $A \times B \to A$ and $A \times B \to B$ and formulate the universal property with these, but as already indicated many times before it is unfortunately not possible to verify anything like this in full generality with our code alone.
 We still have to rely on mathematics for proof.

 At least, the TypeScript compiler helps us to write down _meaningful formulas_.
 For example, in the code above we cannot replace `g.map(c)` with `f.map(c)` without the TypeScript compiler yelling at us.
 Indeed, this is a type error.